karthik/ddd/02-a-tradeoffs.md

 # Tradeoffs in documenting your dataset

-Research discusses how to share data for collaboration and how to format individual datasets [@Ellis2017; @Broman2018; @Arregoitia2018], but these focus on more specific features: how to format the individual data, and how to share data with a collaborator.
-They do not discuss best practices for sharing data or publishing data for wider use.

-To share data, it needs to be documented.
-Documenting a dataset ensures others understand why the data was collected, what it was used for, and how to use it appropriately.

 There is a balance that must be struck to provide the right amount of documentation with data.
 Too much, or not enough information can be unhelpful.
 A folder with dozens of data files and several papers written on the topic can be overwhelming; it is hard to know where to start.
 Equally, a lone `csv` file in a folder with no other information does not tell us what the data contains, or why it was collected.
 A good balance between the two is to provide a README file with the data that provides a human-friendly description of the data, and the variables.

 But there are other features to think about as well, such as the legal description of the use of the data - licenses, and whether the data and context can be made machine readable as well.